2021eramsthaler/CS50/New-Folder/Week0/ScratchPseudo.md

 Switch bear between costume 1 and 2 forever <br>
 If bear is toucing apple, strawberry, banana, or orange, increase score by 1 <br>
 If score is four and timer is greater than 0, switch background to "backdrop 3" <br>
-If timer is less than zero and score is less than four switch background to "backdrop 2" <br>
+If timer is less than zero and score is less than four, switch background to "backdrop 2" <br>